oncarrot/wordpress-code-test/README.md

 ## Getting Started

-Your first task is to get the development environment running and debug a WordPress issue that is preventing the theme from being loaded.
+Your first task is to get the development environment running and **debug an issue** that is preventing the theme from being loaded.

 1. Install [Docker CE](https://docs.docker.com/v17.09/docker-for-mac/install/)
 2. Run `docker compose up`